Trump set to make billions as stock deal closes - ExBulletin

 This is a stunning potential bargain for Trump in exchange for a company that his own auditor warned last year was at risk of going bankrupt.

-Digital World shares fell more than 13 percent Friday after the approval, ending the day at $36.94.
+Digital World shares fell more than 13% Friday after the approval, ending the day at $36.94.

-Digital supporters — the vast majority of whom are individual investors rather than Wall Street firms, many of whom appear to be Trump loyalists — seemed unfazed.
+Supporters of the digital world, the vast majority of whom are individual investors rather than Wall Street firms, many Trump supporters appear seemingly unfazed.

-“This is just the beginning,” Chad Nedohin, a supporter of the deal, said on his show DWAC Live, on the video platform Rumble, after the approval was announced.
+“This is just the beginning,” Chad Nedohin, a supporter of the deal, said on his DWAC Live show on video platform Rumble after the approval was announced.
 “There is no reason to panic.”

 The company will now be renamed Trump Media & Technology Group and could begin trading on the Nasdaq stock exchange under the symbol DJT as early as next week.